 |Photo by Barta IV.
 Creative Commons license.|

-I've written another script, and if I do say so myself, this one is much better: A Mary Carol.
-It is available to purchase as a downloadable PDF for $14.
+Last year I wrote another script, and if I do say so myself, this one is much better: A Mary Carol.
+It is available for purchase as a PDF for $10.

 You may preview a partial copy of the script here.